holestine/Reinforcement-Learning/MADDPG/README.md

 # Project Details
 This project uses a Multi Agent Deep Deterministic Policy Gradient (MADDPG) Network to create controllers for virtual tennis players.
-There are 24 observations for the state used by the actor network which provides 2 actions that correspond to position from the net and the ground.

 # Environment
 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.